Dental Care Guidelines

 Since maintaining oral hygiene is crucial to keeping cats and dogs healthy and happy, AAHA created dental care guidelines to help your veterinarian provide top-notch care.
 Here are the top 10 things you need to know about these guidelines:

 1. Dental disease begins early in life.
-Small dogs can begin to develop dental disease as early as nine months old.
-By the time they’ve reached their third birthday, most dogs begin showing signs of dental disease, such as bad breath, yellow tartar buildup on the teeth, and red, swollen gums.
+Cats can begin to develop dental disease as early as nine months old.
+By the time they’ve reached their third birthday, most cats begin showing signs of dental disease, such as bad breath, yellow tartar buildup on the teeth, and red, swollen gums.
 Left untreated, throbbing pain and inflammation can cause pets to drop food, drool excessively, paw at their mouths, or become reactive to petting.
 But, because most dogs and cats are experts at hiding pain, many suffer in silence.

 3. “X-ray vision” is essential for diagnosing dental disease.
 After examining dental radiographs (X-ray images) of cats and dogs with teeth that appeared normal to the naked eye, veterinarians found 27.8% of dogs and 41.7% of cats had diseased teeth.
-In pets with abnormal-looking teeth, veterinarians found additional diseased teeth in 50% of dogs and 53% of cats.1
+In pets with abnormal-looking teeth, veterinarians found additional diseased teeth in 50% of dogs and 53% of cats.

 4. Anesthesia makes dental evaluation and treatment safer and less stressful for your pet.
 Animals don’t like to hold still while their teeth are cleaned.
 Anesthetized dental cleanings allow veterinarians to make a more accurate diagnosis and decrease the chance of complications, like inhaling water or bacteria produced during the cleaning.